s2-streamstore/y-s2/README.md

 ### Client Integration

-Connect to your deployed worker using any Y.js WebSocket provider:
+Connect to the deployed worker using the Yjs WebSocket provider:

 ```javascript
 import * as Y from 'yjs'